valveteam/documentation/submodules/flow_control_module.md

 - The power draw is determined by the ohmic (real) part of the solenoid resistance, suspected to be characterised by the resistance of the inductor coils.
 The resistance of the Adafruit valve is smaller and thus when a fixed voltage is applied across the terminal ends, the power draw is higher (since P = V<sup>2</sup>/R).
 - The RS Hydraelectric valve is able to actuate at voltages exceeding 4V whilst the Adafruit valve actuates at voltages exceeding 5V.
 - The Adafruit valve requires a lower pressure in order to drive flow through the valve (this was determined heuristically by attempting to push air through each valve).
-- As the voltage applied to the valve increases, the power draw increases without confering any significant advantage.
+- As the voltage applied to the valve increases, the power draw increases without conferring any significant advantage.
 Therefore, **it may be advantageous to step down the input voltage into the valve** to reduce power consumption.
 This will still require a H-Bridge driver due to the high currents involved.

 ### H-Bridge Testing
-The power draw of each H-Bridge when idle and when powering the valve was determined (the power draw the each valve at a given voltage can be determined by using the results of the previous experiment).
+The power draw of each H-Bridge when idle and when powering the valve was determined (the power draw of each valve at a given voltage can be determined by using the results of the previous experiment).
 Please see [this spreadsheet](https://docs.google.com/spreadsheets/d/1D01eadC7LQ3DVaPIUEnMTHFYi2akVzcx9Xcpumab2Tw/edit?usp=sharing) for more details of the calculations.

 The power draw of **both** H-bridges when idle is around 0.24 W - due to the circuitry implemented, it is difficult to determine which H-Bridge is consuming more energy. **However, it was discovered that the `L298P`** **was faulty** and thus an [alternative H-Bridge](https://www.amazon.co.uk/Controller-Module-Bridge-Stepper-Arduino/dp/B00HNHUYSG/ref=sr_1_3?ie=UTF8&qid=1528128342&sr=8-3&keywords=H-Bridge) was used to calculate these powers.
 It is assumed (naively) that the idle H-Bridge draw is the same for each package in order to calculate the power requirement for all the additional circuitry of the alternative circuit.